rust-lang/rust/src/bootstrap/README.md

 1. The entry point script, `src/bootstrap/bootstrap.py` is run.
 This script is responsible for downloading the stage0 compiler/Cargo binaries, and it then compiles the build system itself (this folder).
-Finally, it then invokes the actual `boostrap` binary build system.
+Finally, it then invokes the actual `bootstrap` binary build system.
 2. In Rust, `bootstrap` will slurp up all configuration, perform a number of sanity checks (compilers exist for example), and then start building the stage0 artifacts.